breadcake/PFNet-pytorch/README.md

 PyTorch implementation for reproducing Perspective Network (PFNet) results in the paper [Rethinking Planar Homography Estimation Using Perspective Fields](https://eprints.qut.edu.au/126933/) by Rui Zeng, Simon Denman, Sridha Sridharan, Clinton Fookes.
 ***
 ### COCO Dataset
-- Please refer to [Common Objects in Context](http://cocodataset.org/#home) to download the dataset used in the paper.
+- Download the COCO 2014 dataset used in the paper.
 ***
 ### Trained Weights.
-- Download our trained weights from [provisionally trained weights](https://www.dropbox.com/s/dk29bo0ml6ao7gc/pfnet_0200.h5?dl=0) and put it in the root directory
+- Download our trained weights from [Baidu Cloud](https://pan.baidu.com/s/1nVo55NGG-iCXy__e08SokQ)(Extraction code: enkv) and put it in the root directory

 ***
 ### Dependencies
-python 3.6
+- Python 3.6
+- Pytorch 1.8.0

 ***
 ### Training